foxitsoftware/cordova-plugin-foxitpdf/README.md

 cordova plugin add cordova-plugin-foxitpdf
 ```

-## iOS How To Use
+## Usage Instructions for iOS

-1. Remove references to FoxitSource and UI Extensions.
-Create the FoxitSource group (because Cordova plug-in can not create iOS group).
+1. In your Xcode project, find the FoxitSource folder and  "UI Extension" folder(in blue), right click and delete it, confirm "Remove Reference" when prompted.
+Create the FoxitSource group (in yellow) (because Cordova plug-in can not create iOS group).
 2. Turn off arc mode, Build Settings -> Objective-C Automatic Reference Counting to NO
 3. Embed Foxit RDK.framework General -> Embed Frameworks -> + -> FoxitRDK.framework
 4. Insert the following code into the AppDelegate.h file